 Districts that already have finalized raises-- West Contra Costa, Byron, Canyon, John Swett, Moraga and Walnut Creek -- are not affected.

 The San Ramon Valley school board had been scheduled to vote at Tuesday's meeting on a 3.3 percent overall salary schedule raise for 2007-08 with the San Ramon Valley Education Association.
 This raise has no bearing on the increases teachers receive by moving up the salary schedule based on years worked; currently, first-year credentialed teachers get $43,378.
-A teacher at the top of the scale -- one with 25 years' experience and considerable professional development -- gets $82,062.
-Employees with a master's degree get a $2,226 stipend.

 The district covers employees and their families for Kaiser Permanente health coverage, as well as a portion of other, more expensive plans, San Ramon Valley district spokesman Terry Koehne said.
 That averages out to $10,544 per employee.